-NEWA works closely with other like Authorities including the three Catchment Management Authorities (CMA's), three Livestock Health & Pest Authorities as well as the National Parks and Wildlife Service, covering our region.
-NEWA through its close working relationships with the CMA's and with a reputation for good management, as well as getting the job done, has been able to secure further funds from the Border Rivers-Gwydir and Namoi CMA's.
+NEWA works closely with other like Authorities including the two newly formed (from 1st January 2014) Local Land Services (LLS) authorities of the North West and Northern Tablelands as well as the National Parks and Wildlife Service, covering our region.
+NEWA through its close working relationships with the LLS and with a reputation for good management, as well as getting the job done, has been able to secure further funds from both the new LLS organisations.

-The Authority continues to act as Lead agency on behalf of the ten member Councils of the Northern Inland Weeds Advisory Committee (NIWAC) for the implementation of the State Government's (through the NSW Dept of Primary Industries) NSW Weeds Action Program.
-The second year objectives, activities and funding allocations have been achieved in accordance with the measurable outcomes under the regional Weeds Action Program and the NIWAC Weeds Action Business Plan 2010-2015.
+The Authority continues to act as Lead agency on behalf of the ten member Councils of the Northern Inland Weeds Advisory Committee (NIWAC) for the implementation of the State Government's (through the NSW Dept. of Primary Industries) NSW Weeds Action Program.
+The third year objectives, activities and funding allocations have been achieved in accordance with the measurable outcomes under the regional Weeds Action Program and the NIWAC Weeds Action Business Plan 2010-2015.

 The Authority continues to seek improvement in its administration and operational areas with a concerted effort in the past twelve months in regard to reviewing, updating and preparing new policies and procedures.
-In addition the organization has embarked on a risk management process that will lead to further enhancing the co-ordination of activities towards an enterprise wide approach to risk management.
+In addition the organization has embarked on a risk management action program that will lead to further enhancing the co-ordination of activities towards an organisation wide approach to risk management.

 The Authority's staff structure has remained stable over the reporting period with Weeds officers operating in each of the constituent Council areas.
-My appreciation is extended to Council's officers for their continued hard work, dedication, professional and courteous approach to their many duties.
+My appreciation is extended to Council's officers for their continued hard work, dedication and professional approach to their many duties.

-The Authority continues to be recognized as a leader in the management and control of noxious and invasive weeds not only in the region in which it operates but throughout the State, and all looks well for the future viability of the organization.
-However, as indicated in the Chairman's message, there are many concerns within local councils for the future of weed management and control as a result of the recommendations of the Local Government Review and Local Land Services Reference Panel on the formation of the new Local Land Services to become operational from 1 January 2014.
+The Authority continues to be recognized as a leader in the management and control of noxious and invasive weeds not only in the region in which it operates but throughout the State, and all looks well for the future viability of the organisation.
+However, as indicated in the Chairman's message, there still remain many concerns within local Councils for the future of weed management and control as a result of the recommendations of the Natural Resources Commission report into the Review of Weed Management in NSW and the Independent Local Government Review Panels review and reform of Local Government in NSW.

-It is considered that no matter what the outcomes of these reviews may be, our Council is in a stable and sound financial situation to meet the challenges of the future and to continue to provide the best possible service to our member Councils and the wider community in regard to weed management and control.
+Whilst the results of both these reviews are yet to be known, it is considered that no matter what the outcomes may be, our Council is in a stable and sound financial position to meet the challenges of the future and to continue to provide the best possible service to our member Councils and the wider community in regard to weed management and control.

-In conclusion, I would like to express my gratitude to Councillors for their leadership and the staff for their professionalism, valued efforts and commitment that have made the 2012-2013 achievements possible.
+In conclusion, I would like to express my gratitude to Councillors for their leadership and the staff for their professionalism, valued efforts and commitment that have made the 2013-2014 achievements possible.